Last Updated on June 3, 2022 by Anne-Sophie Reinhardt

 Why Is There a Term “Solo Mom”?

 To denigrate hardworking moms, the term “single mother” is so common.
 Solo Mom refers to any mom who chooses to be a single parent, regardless of circumstance.
-Beside, solo mom is a deliberate dismantling of the stereotype of a single mom.
+Besides, solo mom is a deliberate dismantling of the stereotype of a single mom.

 Let’s forget about the guilt trip and support Solo Moms.
 We need to recognize that this family arrangement does not have to be dysfunctional or flawed.
 The vast majority of Solo Moms don’t conform to the stereotype of a “single mother” and are not shackled by it.
 Many aren’t teen welfare mothers who have babies they don’t want to care for.